 My orange Julius is delightfully sweet and creamy, with a refreshing tang and zest, and guarantees you the best iced orange drink every single time.
 Plus, it takes only minutes to make, and your entire family will love it.

 I’m sharing lots of tips for making an easy Orange Julius recipe without concentrate.
-But if you just want to see the recipe, tap the jump to recipe button at the top of the page or click here to get to the printable recipe card right away.
+But if you just want to see the recipe, scroll down to the recipe card below.

 What is Orange Julius?